-This article was first published in the August 2013 issue of Valley India Times.
+This article first appeared in the June 2015 issue of Valley India Times.

 Barcelona, the enchanting sea side city of Spain, has a lot to offer to people of all ages and interests – museums, parks, beaches, night life, and historical buildings and monuments.
 Everything about this city is simply magical that charms you and make you want for more.
 However, the key reason why I included Barcelona in our itinerary during our Europe trip this April was its amazing architecture.
 To me, among other things, what sets Barcelona apart from any other city of Spain are its extraordinary architectural monuments created by Antoni Gaudi, one of the greatest geniuses of universal architecture who shaped the architecture of the late 19th and early 20th century in Europe.
 Gaudi’s outstanding works include – Casa Mila, Casa Batlo, Part Guel, and La Sagrada Familia, of which Sagrada Familia ranks at the top.
 It is an absolute gem that can keep you mesmerized in Gaudi’s extraordinary genius and vision for hours.